 SCID Code Assignment Procedures

-All CCSDS SCID Assignments shall be made by SANA.
+All CCSDS Q-SCID Assignments shall be made by SANA.

-SANA shall assign the specific SCID codes based on availability.
+SANA shall assign the specific Q-SCID codes based on availability.
 Only in exceptional circumstances will user requests for specific numerical code assignments be honored.

-Each SCID Code Assignment shall be globally unique within the assigned frequency band during its assignment period.
+Each Q-SCID Code Assignment shall be globally unique within the assigned VN and frequency band during its assignment period.

-SCID Code Assignments shall be made on a spacecraft-by-spacecraft basis.
+Q-SCID Code Assignments shall be made on a spacecraft-by-spacecraft basis.

-Each request for a SCID Code Assignment shall also return a unique, persistent, OID identifier for each spacecraft.
+Each request for a Q-SCID Code Assignment shall also return a unique, persistent, OID identifier for each spacecraft.

 NOTE -- Each spacecraft gets a unique OID.
-Each aperture on the spacecraft, and each frequency band for the aperture, may also be assigned a unique OID within the spacecraft OID sub-tree.
+Each aperture on the spacecraft, and the frequency band(s) for the aperture, may also be assigned a unique sub-OID within the spacecraft OID tree.

-User requests for reservation of a sequence of ID numbers for unspecified spacecraft shall not be accepted; however, multiple SCIDs may be assigned for those missions that have multiple spacecraft.
+User requests for reservation of a sequence of ID numbers for unspecified spacecraft shall not be accepted; however, multiple Q-SCIDs may be assigned for those missions that have multiple spacecraft.

 NOTE -- Agencies that desire separate designations for protoflight spacecraft or simulators may request a unique OID for each such instance, but not SCIDs.

-NOTE -- Any assignment of an OID to a protoflight spacecraft, simulator, or other “flight-less bird” shall be treated as assignment of a GSCID with a VN of “non-radiating”.
-These GSCIDs are separate from, but may overlap, those assigned to real VNs.
+NOTE -- Any assignment of an OID to a protoflight spacecraft, simulator, or other “flight-less bird” shall be treated as assignment of a Q-SCID with a VN of “non-radiating”.
+These Q-SCIDs are separate from, but may overlap, those assigned to real VNs.
 Alternatively, any agency may self-assign SCIDs for simulators as long as these are never used for RF radiation.

 User requests for assignment of specific numerical codes may be accepted in exceptional circumstances and may be satisfied only if those numerical codes are available.

-The user should refer to the catalog of existing SCID assignments (reference [6]) to avoid requesting specific assignments that could result in duplication, and, therefore, denial of a request.
+The user should refer to the catalog of existing Q-SCID assignments (reference [6]) to avoid requesting specific assignments that could result in duplication, and, therefore, denial of a request.

 If a request for a specific numerical code cannot be honored the SANA shall assign another SCID based on availability.

-If a spacecraft requires more than one GSCID, due to use of different uplink and downlink protocols (VN) or different assigned frequency bands (FB), the SANA shall attempt to assign the same numeric SCID in each bin based on availability.
+If a spacecraft requires more than one Q-SCID, due to use of different uplink and downlink protocols (VN) or different assigned frequency bands (FB), the SANA shall attempt to assign the same numeric SCID in each bin based on availability.

 All OID assignments shall be made in the OID sub-tree for Spacecraft [9].